AjaySP04/StudentPortal_with_DB/Readme.md

-# Readme for Student Portal Web Application without any Database
+# Readme for Student Portal Web Application with Relational Database(SQLite)

 Please read this file till the end.
 This project is part of an in-house assignment, and also a copy of the already existing Student Portal Application with an only difference of the database usage.
-This uses light weight SQLite Relational database.
+This uses light weight SQLite Relational database and SQL.

 ## Install with setup.py
 1. Use python package installer to install the project from current directory for setup.py.